Welcome to the CUPE Local 4092 Official Website, representing Air Canada Flight Attendants in Toronto!

 – LOU22B five and a half (5.5) hours of rest for a duty day 18:46hrs or greater

-With the exception of (**) LOU28 flights of 7:01hrs-8:00hrs, the service specifications may need to be modified for crew to obtain their full contractual break/rest times.
-In such cases, the SD should submit an eOBR simply stating that the service sequence was modified so that the crew can obtain their contractual break/rest times.
+The service specifications may be modified for crew to obtain their full contractual break/rest times.
+In such cases, the SD should submit an a report stating that the service sequence was modified so that the crew can obtain their contractual break/rest times.

 Meal breaks are to be taken separately from the on board crew rest.